Need Help? Give us a call.

 Before uploading, you will build out your product catalog in accordance with Walmart’s required list of product attributes.
 Some attributes are common to most ecommerce platforms, while others are unique to Walmart.
 These attributes help determine when and how easily your products come up in search results.

 “Make sure you’ve filled in every available item on your product pages and that all of the listed information is wholly accurate,” Nate Masterson, owner of New Jersey-based health and beauty business Maple Holistics, says.
 “One misstep can doom your product in search results and ensure that you make little or no sales.”

 There may be additional attribute fields to fill out based on the product category.
 Walmart has 24 product categories outlined in their Categorization Guide.
 For example, if you’re selling dress shirts you may want to fill out the collar type attribute.
 If you’re selling food, you can fill out the GMO-Free Claim field.

 For more on attribute fields, see Walmart’s page on creating a great product listing.
 Once your catalog is in order, upload it using one of the aforementioned methods.
 Note that depending on your upload method, your catalogue will need to be saved in different formats.

-The last step to making your products available for purchase on Walmart.com is see how they will look in Walmart’s UI and place a few test orders.
+The last step to making your products available for purchase on Walmart.com is to see how they will look on Walmart’s website and place a few test orders.